odinuv/web/en/apv/articles/programming/index.md

 In natural languages (such as English), such rules do not have to be followed strictly (and you can still be understood).
 However in programming languages, the *syntax* must be followed strictly and precisely, otherwise the *interpreter* or *compiler* is not able to process ([parse](https://en.wikipedia.org/wiki/Parsing)) the source code.
-Strictly speaking, the *interpreter* first *parses* the source code, to try to understand what you have written, and then *evaluates* that by making the operating system and processor do something.
+Strictly speaking, first the *interpreter* *parses* the source code to try to understand what you have written, and then *evaluates* that by making the operating system and processor do something.

 There are big differences between different programming languages, but there are also some